Introducing Tenant Power: our new tariff for social housing tenants

 Tenant Power Blog banner

 Tenant Power is designed for social housing with solar panels and a battery.
-It gives tenants cheaper electricity by harnessing rays on the roof, and benefits landlords too; paying them for any extra energy that gets exported to the grid.
+By offering a special discounted bill, it gives tenants cheaper electricity by harnessing rays on the roof, and benefits landlords too.
 It also allows landlords to generate their own pot of funding to install solar and batteries in more homes faster, helping more tenants save on their bills.

 It’s a simple idea with a big impact.
 Big savings for tenants.
 A clear return for social housing landlords.
 And a cleaner, fairer energy system for everyone.